 In both Jessamine's and An Am Set's music, the vocals rarely took center stage.
 Considered alongside Tortoise, a non-vocal band, U.S "Post-Rock" can be seen as an extension of Punk-Indie's refining of the Rock sound, its rejection of the popular norm.
 The elimination of the commodified methods and "Progressive" styles of the '70's was updated; the internalized rules of composition and presentation that had dead-ended Indie in the Alternative moment were now rejected as well.
 The lodestars of Punk whose music reeked of Rock were, obviously enough, not an influence on these bands.
 As with New Psychedelia, neglected predecessors received new attention, not least John Fahey and The Red Krayola.

 Fahey, an essential part of the Reconstructionist and "Post-Rock" tales, is the clearest example of how reverence for older artists, and for lost causes, could positively influence and impel young artists without making their work putrid.
 His death in 2001 works well enough as a benchmark for Reconstruction's end.
-Fahey collaborated with Cul de Sac (generally thought to be one of the crucial "Post-Rock" bands, with a non-vocal approach like Tortoise but sharing with Jessamine a proclivity for jamming) resulting in the lauded album The Epiphany of Glenn Jones (the title obliquely refering to the difficulties Fahey and Glenn Jones of Cul de Sac had with each other and themselves during the making of the album) and served as an inspiration for Pelt, especially Jack Rose, as they moved toward acoustic sounds and methods, becoming in the process progenitors of what we would come to call Free Folk.
+Fahey collaborated with Cul de Sac (generally thought to be one of the crucial "Post-Rock" bands, with a non-vocal approach like Tortoise but sharing with Jessamine a proclivity for jamming) resulting in the lauded album The Epiphany of Glenn Jones (the title obliquely refering to the difficulties Fahey and Glenn Jones of Cul de Sac had with each other and themselves during the making of the album); and he inspired Pelt, especially Jack Rose, as they moved toward acoustic sounds and methods, becoming in the process progenitors of what we would come to call Free Folk.

-In the 1960's, Fahey had been the pivotal figure in the rise of instrumental solo-guitar music, his inspiring example and independent Tacoma Records label pushing forward the likes of Leo Kottke and Robbie Basho.
+In the 1960's, Fahey had been the pivotal figure in the rise of instrumental solo-guitar music, with both his music and the label that he founded, Tacoma Records, pushing forward the likes of Leo Kottke and Robbie Basho.
 By the early years of the Twenty-First Century, the work of guitarists who were following Fahey's example had become a cottage industry, captured best on the Wooden Guitar compilation.
 In other words, he had twice become a genre in and of himself.
 Fahey curtly dismissed his early work, and those with high accolades for it; instead, on Epiphany, City of Refuge, and Womblife [all released 1997] he collaged his recognized fingerstyle-guitar sound with electronics, gamelan instruments, vocal monologues, and whatever else struck his fancy.
 Only with Hitomi and Red Cross did Fahey arrive at a new approach to solo-guitar music, using effects to get an amplified acoustic sound timbrally precise yet with expansive resonance.

 (An aside: Cul de Sac worked best collaborating with veteran heroes, their other significant work being Abhayamudra, two disks of live recordings with former Can vocalist Damo Suzuki.
 Of all the "Kraut Rock" bands, Can in the Reconstructionist era had the most allure, probably name-checked as often as The Velvet Underground were in the '80's and early '90's.)